 The philosophy of Adelphi Academy is a student-centered one.
 At Adelphi, all students can, with the proper educational guidance and assistance, develop the academic skills necessary to achieve their intellectual potential.
 In order to facilitate the development of our students’ academic skills, we use an educational approach designed to enhance their strengths, as well as address their academic weaknesses.
 To that end, the educational program for each student at Adelphi is individualized in both content and approach for alternative instructional environments, teaching strategies, and materials.

-Adelphi Academy’s student focused college preparatory program offers a full academic program which enables students with non-traditional learning styles to participate successfully in the academic program by providing a full range of support services for students with mild learning disabilities, nurtures student’s artistic abilities by supplementing its academic curriculum with programs in performing, visual and fine arts and, challenges each student in his or her area of expertise, enhancing each child’s strengths.
+Adelphi Academy’s student-focused college preparatory program offers a full academic program that enables students with non-traditional learning styles to participate successfully in the academic program by providing a full range of support services for students with mild learning disabilities, nurtures students’ artistic abilities by supplementing its academic curriculum with programs in performing, visual and fine arts, and challenges each student in his or her area of expertise, enhancing each child’s strengths.

 At Adelphi, students learn the strategies to work with and to conquer their learning problems in a warm and nurturing environment.
 Our goal is for students to develop and grow their sense of self-confidence through the application of these strategies throughout life, and to become self-advocates in dealing with their learning differences.